oniani/frames/README.md

 type Column = [String]
 ```

+**NOTE: For those who are wondering, I WAS considering using `Text` type
+in lieu of `String`, but I ended up preferring the `String` type.
+The reason
+is that Miniframe package is not designed for general _text processing_ tasks.
+It is a package for manipulating datasets in a tabular format.
+Besides, it is
+suitable only for the small to medium sized datasets and `String` does not have
+too much of an overhead for this task.
+Furthermore, using `Text` type would
+make one unable to use all the built-in `String` functions that come with
+function as well as would add an extra dependency to the package.**

 Note that the user does not need to be familiar with these types other
 than knowing the fact that types `Header`, `Row`, and `Column` are just
 the lists of the type `[String]`.
 These facts make it super simple